okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/create-an-api-token/overview/index.md

 ## Support

-If you need help or have an issue, post a question in our [Developer Forum](https://devforum.okta.com).
+If you need help or have an issue, post a question on the [Okta Developer Forums](https://devforum.okta.com).

 <NextSectionLink/>